-ROC-analysis of these data was used to determine the cut-off as 12,0 U β 2-GP1 IgG / mL (10).
-The data presented here suggest a diagnostic specificity and sensitivity of the ELISA of about 97 and nearly 100 %, respectively.
+ROC-analysis of these data was used to determine the cut-off as 8,0 U/mL (7).
+The data presented here suggest a diagnostic specificity and sensitivity of the ELISA of nearly 100 % for both parameters.
 These values apply for the measured sera only; other collectives may yield different results.
+In view of the low number of positive sera, particular caution is required when interpreting test sensitivity.